rwilson504/PCFControls/CanvasFileDownloader/README.md

 In Canvas apps the Launch and Download function require that you supply a URL to download a file.
-This control will allow you to download a file to the client computer in a canvas app by supplying it's Base64 content string.
+This control will allow you to download a file to the client computer in a Canvas Power App by supplying it's base64 content string isntead of a Url.

 ## How to Configure